 6.1.
-The Board of the Corporation have overall responsibility for the development of equality and diversity, for the review of progress and for ensuring that the College's Strategic Plan includes actions that support an equality agenda.
+The Board of the Corporation have overall responsibility for the development of equality, diversity and inclusion, for the review of progress and for ensuring that the College's Strategic Plan includes actions that support an equality agenda.

 - 6.2.
 The Principal and the Executive Team are responsible for providing clear leadership on equality issues and ensuring that the College complies with its statutory responsibilities in relation to equality legislation. - 6.3.
-Managers and leaders at all levels are responsible for ensuring that they - - 6.3.1. demonstrate their commitment to promoting equality and diversity; - 6.3.2. understand the College's statutory responsibilities in relation to equality legislation; - 6.3.3. undertake appropriate training in order to keep up to date with equality legislation and with best practice in promoting equal opportunities and securing fair treatment; - 6.3.4. ensure that the employees who report to them are aware of their own responsibilities, and receive appropriate support and training in fulfilling them; - 6.3.5. take action against those who may be discriminating unlawfully or acting inappropriately on any of the grounds detailed in Paragraph 2.5 above; - 6.4.
-Some managers have specific responsibilities for ensuring that - - 6.4.1. the effective implementation monitoring and reporting of this Policy and its progress (Vice Principal Curriculum and Quality); - 6.4.2. the Staff Development Policy supports this implementation (Vice Principal Curriculum and Quality); - 6.4.3. this Policy is regularly reviewed and updated (Head of Human Resources); - 6.4.4. all College policies, procedures, practices and activities in the following areas are compliant with statutory obligations and with this Policy - quality assurance (Vice Principal Curriculum and Quality) - learner access, recruitment and admissions (Deputy Principal Strategic Partnerships) - learner support and guidance (Head of Faculty with responsibility for Learner support) - learner retention, assessment and achievement (Heads of Faculty) - teaching and learning (Heads of Faculty) - curriculum planning and development (Heads of Faculty) - employment, including recruitment and promotion (Head of Human Resources) - partnership and community links (Deputy Principal Strategic Partnerships) - marketing and publicity (Deputy Principal Strategic Partnerships) - procurement and outsourcing (Estates and Facilities Manager) - collection and analysis of equality monitoring (Head of Information Services). - 6.5.
-All employees are responsible for ensuring that - 6.5.1. they are aware of the College's statutory responsibilities and fulfil their own individual responsibilities in relation to equality legislation; - 6.5.2. they challenge and report discriminatory and other inappropriate behaviour; - 6.5.3. they promote equal opportunities and fair treatment; - 6.5.4. they undertake appropriate training in order to keep up to date with equality legislation and with best practice in promoting equal opportunities and securing fair treatment; - 6.5.5. their schemes of work, lesson plans and teaching/learning resources demonstrate sensitivity to equality issues (if they are involved in the teaching and learning process); - 6.5.6. they pay particular attention to the needs of learners and deal with inappropriate behaviour tackling prejudice and stereotyping.
+Managers and leaders at all levels are responsible for ensuring that they - - 6.3.1. demonstrate their commitment to promoting equality, diversity and inclusion; - 6.3.2. understand the College's statutory responsibilities in relation to equality legislation; - 6.3.3. undertake appropriate training in order to keep up to date with equality legislation and with best practice in promoting equal opportunities and securing fair treatment; - 6.3.4. ensure that the employees who report to them are aware of their own responsibilities, and receive appropriate support and training in fulfilling them; - 6.3.5. take action against those who may be discriminating unlawfully or acting inappropriately on any of the grounds detailed in Paragraph 3.5 above;. - 6.4.
+Some managers have specific responsibilities for ensuring that - - 6.4.1. the effective implementation monitoring and reporting of this Policy and its progress (Director of Human Resources); - 6.4.2. the Staff Development Policy supports this implementation (Head of Quality and Standards); - 6.4.3. this Policy is regularly reviewed and updated (Director of Human Resources); - 6.4.4. all College policies, procedures, practices and activities in the following areas are compliant with statutory obligations and with this Policy - quality assurance (Head of Quality and Standards) - learner access, recruitment and admissions (Deputy Principal Strategic Partnerships) - learner support and guidance (Head of Student Services) - learner retention, assessment and achievement (Curriculum Leaders/Apprenticeship Managers) - teaching and learning (Curriculum Leaders/Apprenticeship Managers) - curriculum planning and development (Curriculum Leaders/Apprenticeship Managers) - employment, including recruitment and promotion (Director of Human Resources) - partnership and community links (Deputy Principal Strategic Partnerships) - marketing and publicity (Assistant Principal Business Development) - procurement and outsourcing (Director of Estates and Facilities) - collection and analysis of equality monitoring (Director of IT and Information Services). - 6.5.
+All employees are responsible for ensuring that - - 6.5.1. they are aware of the College's statutory responsibilities and fulfil their own individual responsibilities in relation to equality legislation; - 6.5.2. they challenge and report discriminatory and other inappropriate behaviour; - 6.5.3. they promote equal opportunities and fair treatment; - 6.5.4. they undertake appropriate training in order to keep up to date with equality legislation and with best practice in promoting equal opportunities and securing fair treatment; - 6.5.5. their schemes of work, lesson plans and teaching/learning resources demonstrate sensitivity to equality issues (if they are involved in the teaching and learning process); - 6.5.6. they pay particular attention to the needs of learners and deal with inappropriate behaviour tackling prejudice and stereotyping.